Beat Girl: Production

+Filming

+George Minter, who ran Renown Pictures, said he wanted to make a picture "for the kids".

+Gillian Hills had been discovered by Roger Vadim, who considered casting her in Les liaisons dangereuses.
+He elected not to do so, and Hills made her film debut in this movie instead.

-The movie was filmed at MGM-British Studios at Borehamwood, Hertfordshire, UK, with exteriors filmed in Soho and Chislehurst Caves (located in Kent).
+Filming started 27 July 1959.
+The movie was filmed at MGM-British Studios at Borehamwood, Hertfordshire, UK, with exteriors filmed in Soho and Chislehurst Caves (then in Kent).

+Pascaline, the Haitian exotic dancer who appears in a sequence performing with a scarf, had performed in real life as an exotic dancer at the Crazy Horse Saloon in Paris.

+Music

 After Adam Faith was cast, John Barry was asked to compose the film soundtrack, because he had already been collaborating with Faith as an arranger.

-Barry was subsequently hired to score Faith's next films, Never Let Go and Mix Me a Person, leading to Barry's successful career as a composer and arranger of film music.
+Barry was subsequently hired to score Faith's next films, Never Let Go (1960) and Mix Me a Person (1962), leading to Barry's successful career as a composer and arranger of film music.

 In addition to the Beat Girl soundtrack LP reaching number 11 in the album charts, the song "Made You," composed by John Barry and Trevor Peacock and performed in the film by Faith, achieved minor hit status before being banned by the BBC for suggestive lyrics.
-A sample from the title track is used in The Rockafeller Skank, a 1998 single by Fatboy Slim, for which Barry receives a co-writer credit.
+A sample from the title track is used in "The Rockafeller Skank," a 1998 single by Fatboy Slim, for which Barry receives a co-writer credit.

-Pascaline, the Haitian exotic dancer who appears in a sequence performing with a scarf, had performed in real life as an exotic dancer at the Crazy Horse Saloon in Paris.
+Release

 Some versions of the released film have cut the original striptease sequences (which included topless nudity), some exposition scenes set in the strip club, the "chicken" game scene, and/or some opening exposition scenes with David Farrar and Noëlle Adam on a train and then with Gillian Hills at their London home.